 ArchiveBot is an IRC bot designed to automate the archival of smaller websites (e.g. up to a few hundred thousand URLs).
-You give it a URL to start at, and it grabs all content under that URL, records it in a WARC, and then uploads that WARC to ArchiveTeam servers for eventual injection into the Internet Archive (or other archive sites).
+You give it a URL to start at, and it grabs all content under that URL, records it in a WARC file, and then uploads that WARC to ArchiveTeam servers for eventual injection into the Internet Archive's Wayback Machine (or other archive sites).

-To use ArchiveBot, drop by #archivebot on EFNet.
+To use ArchiveBot, drop by the IRC channel #archivebot on EFNet.
 To interact with ArchiveBot, you issue commands by typing it into the channel.
 Note you will need channel operator (

 @) or voice (